-From the shackles of denominationalism-by teaching us a way that we can simply be Christians, serving Christ and Him alone, free from associations, conventions, or any other organization of churches beyond the local church (Ephesians 1:22-23; 5:23-24; Colossians 1:18; 1 Peter 5:1-4).
+From the shackles of denominationalism-by teaching us a way we can simply be Christians, serving Christ and Him alone, free from associations, conventions, or any other organization of churches beyond the local church (Ephesians 1:22-23; 5:23-24; Colossians 1:18; 1 Peter 5:1-4).

-From the condemnation of sin-by assuring His children that if we repent and confess our wrongs, "He is faithful and just to forgive us our sins and to cleanse us from all righteousness" (1 John 1:9).
+From the condemnation of sin-by assuring His children that if we maintain "a broken and contrite heart" (Psalms 51:17), that if we repent and confess our wrongs, "He is faithful and just to forgive us our sins and to cleanse us from all righteousness" (1 John 1:9).